 Although I’m 100% behind the idea that showing a complete event is a great idea, if you’re like most photographers, some your event photos are better than others.
-And even if you’re blogging, you’re probably going to only pick those events that reflect the best of your work.
+And even if you’re blogging, you’re going to only pick those events that reflect the best of your work.

 Instead of using blog posts to share complete events, I instead recommend that you create several evergreen galleries that show a curated collection.
-If you add one or two of your very best events to that category every year, you’ll soon have an easily discoverable area for visitors where you share large bodies of your work.
+If you add one or two of your best events to that category every year, you’ll soon have an easily discoverable area for visitors where you share large bodies of your work.

-I have a Master’s degree in English so I’m allowed to make up the word found in the heading of this section.
+I have a master's degree in English so I’m allowed to make up the word found in the heading of this section.
 I think this new word should apply to blog posts that focus on telling the complete story of the day.
-Although I think storytelling is certainly a valid reason for creating a blog post, I’d encourage you to limit yourself in the number of photos that you use to not overwhelm the viewer.
+Although storytelling is certainly a valid reason for creating a blog post, I’d encourage you to limit yourself in the number of photos that you use to not overwhelm the viewer.

-I’ve always said that the perfect number of images to tell a wedding story is 10 photos.
+I’ve always said that the perfect number of images to tell a wedding story is ten photos.
 The perfect story would include one photo of the bride getting ready, one of the groom getting ready, the first look, the bride and groom perfect / epic portrait, the processional, the first kiss, the recessional, the first dance, the cake cutting, and the bouquet toss.
 With those ten photos, you’ve nailed the wedding story.
 The rest of your photographic storytelling photos supplement those magical moments.
 See, 10 photos are all we need to deliver.
 Right?

 Albums Tell Stories